precice/precice.github.io/pages/docs/configuration/configuration-mapping.md

          f=(2+1+2)     f=(1+1)
 ```

-* `consistent` mapping: For quantities that are normalized (intensive quantities; `Temperature` in our example, or pressure, which is force _per unit area_), we need a consistent mapping.
-This means that the value at coarse nodes is the same as the value at the corresponding fine node.
-Again, an example for a nearest-neighbor mapping could look like this:
+* `consistent` constraint: `consistent` constraints interpolate data between the input and output mesh.
+This constraint typically applies to intensive quantities such as `Temperature` (as in our example configuration) or pressure.
+Considering once more an example of a mapping from a fine to a coarse mesh using a nearest-neighbor mapping: the value at the coarse node would be the same as the value at the corresponding nearest fine node.
+Visually, the corresponding nearest-neighbor example could look like this:

 ```text
      T=2    T=1    T=2    T=1    T=1